Freevini/ReCycled/README.md

 1. Create a tool that identifies and circularises complete bacterial contigs
 2. Create a fast and scalable approach
-3. use a few dependencies as possible
+3. use as few dependencies as possible

 In order to to this we are working on the following parts: